mickoissicko/pingspoofer/README.md

 # Potentially unfair advantages or cheats
 One of the features, a Lagswitch or Blink as you Minecraft players might call it, is usually classified as an unfair advantage and a straight-up cheat.
 That feature will be included in the COPs version of the Pingspoofer.

-# Known issues:
-> There is a 80-400ms delay when you activate Blink.
-After pressing T, it takes about 80-350ms to activate Blink.
-This issue will not be fixed until further notice.